DigitalInBlue/Celero/README.md

 Celero uses CMake to provide cross-platform builds.
 It does require a modern compiler (Visual C++ 2012 or GCC 4.7+) due to its use of C++11.

-Once Celero is added to your project.
-You can create dedicated benchmark projects and source files.
-For convenience, there is single header file and a `CELERO_MAIN` macro that can be used to provide a `main()` for your benchmark project that will automatically execute all of your benchmark tests.
+Once Celero is added to your project, you can create dedicated benchmark projects and source files.
+For convenience, there is a single header file and a `CELERO_MAIN` macro that can be used to provide a `main()` for your benchmark project that will automatically execute all of your benchmark tests.

 Here is an example of a simple Celero Benchmark.
 (Note: This is a complete, runnable example.)